 Painting Fun - Ink Spot Technique:

 Use a paintbrush and drop thick globs of color on your watercolor paper.
 While the color is still wet, fold the paper in half and rub your hand over the folded paper.
 Open your paper again and see what patterns have been formed from the paints.
 See what pictures you can find in the spots.
 Perhaps there is an animal, or a butterfly... or even some strange alien?

 Use a paintbrush and drop thick globs of color on your watercolor paper.
 While the color is still wet, take a drinking straw and blow through the straw close to the drops causing the drops to take other shapes.

 Take your crayons and color rainbow stripes onto a piece of drawing or watercolor paper.
 Once your paper is colored, take a black crayon and heavily color over these colors until the paper is full.
 Now take a knitting needle, spoon end or another pointed but not sharp object and scratch a picture onto the black color.
 Where you scratch, you will see the originally colored colors shine through again.

 Coloring Fun - Creating Texture on Paper

 Have your child find different things around the home, i.e. coins, leaves, combs, etc... that are flat but have texture.
 Now lay these particular things under a sheet of paper and have your child take either crayons or pencils and rub these over the paper where the article is laying underneath.
-They will see the texture of the item now on their paper.
+They will see the texture and imprint of the item now on their paper.